imloafer/my-toolkit/README.md

     clawler.store()
 ```

-if you instance by your own, don't forget invoke *store* method to save crawled dat to disk, otherwise it will start from beginning.
+if you instance by your own, don't forget invoke *store* method to save crawled data to disk, otherwise it will start from beginning.

 ## Customization